FESTAC 77: Background

 Preparation for a second festival began in Lagos, Nigeria, on 3 October 1972, when the International Festival Committee met for the first time and decided that the festival would be held in November 1974.
 The name of the festival was changed from "World Black Festival of Arts and Culture" to "Second World Black and African Festival of Arts and Culture" so as to accommodate the realities of African unity.
 The date was further changed to November 1975.
-The organizers divided countries into 16 geographical zones, each zones having a committee made up of representatives of peoples of African descent; the chairman of each zone would become a member of the International Festival Committee.
+The organizers divided countries into 16 geographical zones, with each zone having a committee made up of representatives of peoples of African descent; the chairman for each zone would become a member of the International Festival Committee.
 The committee acted as the administrative arm of the Festival.
-The desire to improve on the Dakar festival led to Nigeria's intention to create an extravagant show fuelled by new-found oil money.
+The desire to improve on the Dakar festival led to Nigeria's intention to create an extravagant show fueled by new-found oil money.
 A new regime replaced the Gowon administration and the date for the festival was thus changed to 1977.

 To generate publicity for the festival, the international committee advised the zones to encourage preliminary festivals.
 Some mini-festivals did take place, such as Carifesta hosted by Guyana, the Commonwealth Festival in London, Ghana's national exhibition of arts and crafts and Nigeria's Nafest.
 The festival committee also chose as the festival emblem a replica by Erhabor Emokpae of the 15th-century Benin ivory mask (the mask itself was last worn by Ovonramwen, a Benin king dethroned in 1897 by the Consul General of the Niger Coast Protectorate, Ralph Moor).

 Facilities

 A housing estate known as Festac Village was constructed as accommodation for about 17,000 participants.
 However, the long-term objective of the village under the Federal Housing Programme was to relieve some of the housing pressure in Lagos.
 The housing estate was proposed for construction within two years, with more than 40 contractors working on different sites of the project.
 In total 5,088 dwelling units were built prior to the festival and an additional 5,687 were to be completed by the end of 1977.
 During the festival, the housing estate was the venue for performance rehearsals and interaction by participants as various troupes rehearsed their routines in the day and at night.

 For hosting the performances and lectures, a state-of-the-art multipurpose theatre was built, to serve also as a lasting centre of African art and culture.
-The theatre's design was based on the Palace of Culture and Sports in Varna, Bulgaria.
+The theatre's design was based on the Palace of Culture and Sports in Varna, Bulgaria, and was constructed by the Bulgarian state firm Technoexportstroy.
 The new complex had two exhibition halls, a 5,000-capacity performance and event hall, a conference hall with 1,600 seats and two cinema halls.
 The theatre hosted dance, music, art exhibitions, cinema, drama and the colloquium.